 There are quite some things to consider when looking for the best Laptop for Animation.

-The best Laptop for Animation is the culmination of optimum hardware and mobility and, in fact, there aren’t all that many great Laptops for Animation out there.
+The best Laptop for Animation is the culmination of excellent hardware, and mobility and, in fact, there aren’t all that many great Laptops for Animation out there.

-Before we dive into what specific components you should be looking for in a Laptop for Animation, let’s take a look at how the task of animating on a Laptop actually uses the underlying Hardware Components.
+Before we dive into what specific components you should be looking for in a Laptop for Animation, let’s take a look at how animation workloads utilize the underlying Hardware Components.

-If you feel like you already know your way around the individual Hardware components & Laptop Features, follow this link to skip directly to our Best Laptop for Animation Recommendations.
+If you feel like you already know your way around the individual Hardware components & Laptop Features, follow this link to jump directly to our Best Laptop for Animation Recommendations.

 How does Animation utilize a Laptop’s Hardware?